stnolting/neo430/README.md

  * Next, install the free `MSP430-GCC` compiler toolchain from the TI homepage (select the "compiler only" package according to your system OS):

    https://software-dl.ti.com/msp430/msp430_public_sw/mcu/msp430/MSPGCC/latest/index_FDS.html

+   * Alternatively, you can [directly download a copy](https://github.com/stnolting/msp430-gcc) of the msp430-gcc toolchain for Windows/Linux from github

  * Make sure `GNU Make` and a native `GCC` compiler are installed (double check for the newest versions)

+ * Create a new HW project with your FPGA synthesis tool of choice.
+Add all files from the `rtl\core` folder to this project (and add them to a new library called "neo430").

  * Follow the instructions from the "Let's Get It Started" section of the NEO430 documentary: [![NEO430 Datasheet](https://raw.githubusercontent.com/stnolting/neo430/master/doc/figures/PDF_32.png) NEO430 Datasheet](https://raw.githubusercontent.com/stnolting/neo430/master/doc/NEO430.pdf "NEO430 Datasheet from GitHub")